One of the most important plugins is the Vim plugin which brings all the powerful commands from Vim to your favorite code editor.

 My favorite Readline features for improving my workflow on the command line—keyboard shortcuts, long commands, reverse search, and persisting options.

-I’ve been using Vim as as my primary text editor for a little over a year now, and I’d like to share some of my favorite commands that I’ve discovered during that time.
-I’ll focus on sharing commands over configuration, so they can be used in any Vim environment.
+I’ve been using vim as my primary text editor for a little over a year now.
+I’m going to share some of my favorite vim commands that I’ve discovered.